The Estate works with residents on major building works and maintenance

 If any contractors are nominated, we will vet the contractor’s suitability to carry out the works.
 This will include checking the contractor has all necessary insurances and complies with health and safety requirements.

-Once the estimates have been received, we will send a Statement of Estimates to each relevant leaseholder, freeholder and the residents’ association.
+Following Step 1, once estimates have been received, we will send a Notice of Estimates to each relevant leaseholder, freeholder and the residents’ association.

 This will include a minimum of two cost estimates for the works, as well as a summary of all consultation responses received, plus our response.

 Residents are invited to comment in writing on the estimates.
-Comments must be received within 30 days of the date of the Statement of Estimates.
+Comments must be received within 30 days of the date of the Notice of Estimates.

 You are entitled to ask to view the estimates, and all tender documentation, in full.

-- details of the contractor and the reasons for their selection
+- details of who won the contract and the reasons for their selection

-- a summary of comments received to the Statement of Estimates and our responses.
+- a summary of comments received to the Notice of Estimates and our responses.

 - contact details for our surveyor in charge of the contract.